evildmp/afraid-to-commit/README.txt

 What's in it for you
 ====================

-As well as helping to put you in a position tsssso commit successfully to collaborative projects, the workshop's emphasis on using virtualenv/pip and git will help you manage your own work in a more streamlined and efficient way.
+As well as helping to put you in a position to commit successfully to collaborative projects, the workshop's emphasis on using virtualenv/pip and git will help you manage your own work in a more streamlined and efficient way.